Pinchas (Phinehas / Dark Skinned)

 These sons became the founders of a guild of psalmists whose writings are still with us today, filling a portion of the book of Psalms (Tehillim).
 It is generally believed that Psalms 42, 44–49, 84–85, 87–88 were written by these sons.
 (Aish)

-Their praises were not just written, they were shouted.
+Their praises were not just written, they were communicated with confidence.
 In preparation for warfare, they “stood up and praised the LORD, the God of Israel, with a very loud voice.”
 (2 Chronicles 20:19)

-Like Korach’s descendants, we are not destined to follow in the footsteps of our bloodline.
-We can choose to rise above our backgrounds — even the sin or rebellion of our own parents — to become devoted followers of God.
+We are not destined to follow in the footsteps of our bloodline.
+We can choose to rise above our backgrounds—even the sin or rebellion of our own parents—to become devoted followers of God.

 God Honors Women with an Inheritance

 As Moses prepared to divide up the land, the daughters of Zelophehad asked for their inheritance, as their father had died without sons.
-God loves men and women equally and, therefore, decreed justice for the daughters by granting them their father’s land (Numbers 27:1–11).
+God loves men and women equally and, therefore, decreed justice for the daughters by granting them their father’s land.

 We will not know if it is His will unless we ask.
 Yeshua (Jesus) invites us to ask for what we desire, in His name: “Until now you have asked nothing in my name.
 Ask, and you will receive, that your joy may be full.”
 (John 16:24)